nectar-cookbooks/omero/README.md

 Refer to the postgres cookbook's README file for more details, and instructions on how to generate the password hash.

+You need to open external firewall access on ports 4063 and 4064 for OMERO.service, and optionally ports 80 and 443 for Omero.web.
+(For NeCTAR you need to do this via the Dashboard; to to your project's "Access & Security" panel, click "Edit Rules", then "Add Rule", fill in the port and "Add".
+Repeat for each port you need to open.)

 Recipes:
 --------